How can DP and LTVP holders work in Singapore?

 You are eligible for an LOC if you have the following:

 - A DP tied to an Employment Pass holders, EntrePass or Personalised Employment Pass (PEP) holder that is valid for at least 3 months from the date of application

 - A LTVP tied to a Singapore Citizen or Permanent Resident (PR) that is valid for at least 3 months

 - A confirmed job offer from a Singapore employer

 The application of an LOC is done by the employer or an appointed employment agent on behalf of the DP or LTVP holder.
 You will need to give written consent to your employer or agent in order to apply for an LOC.

-LOC applications take between 1-3 weeks to process in most cases, and successful applicants may start work upon receiving their LOCs.
+LOC applications take up to 3 weeks to process in most cases, and successful applicants may start work upon receiving their LOCs.
 The duration of an LOC is tied to the duration of your DP or LTVP.

 Additional documents may be required for DP and LTVP holders who are:

 - Pharmacists and therapists (occupational, physio, radiation, speech)